etlow/dosfstools/README.md

+## Plus/minus testing code

+This code only tests the difference between plus and minus for multiple device sizes as stated in GitHub issue <https://github.com/dosfstools/dosfstools/issues/125>.
+It should not actually format any file.

+It can be built normally with the instructions below up to `make` and then `src/mkfs.fat -C file.img 1` run as normal.
+The range of sizes tested can be updated by modifying the for loop near the bottom of `mkfs.fat.c`.

+## dosfstools readme

 dosfstools consists of the programs mkfs.fat, fsck.fat and fatlabel to create, check and label file systems of the FAT family.
 The dosfstools are licensed under the GNU GPL version 3 or later.
 See the file `COPYING` for details.